Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 The normals are stored in the Mesh, but we are changing the shape of the Mesh in the shader, so the normals are no longer correct.
 To fix this, we can recalculate the normals in the shader or use a normal texture that corresponds to our noise.
-Godot makes both easy for us.
+Pandemonium makes both easy for us.

 You can calculate the new normal manually in the vertex function and then just set `NORMAL`.
-With `NORMAL` set, Godot will do all the difficult lighting calculations for us.
+With `NORMAL` set, Pandemonium will do all the difficult lighting calculations for us.
 We will cover this method in the next part of this tutorial, for now we will read normals from a texture.